micmejia/bible-dump/NKJV/Exodus/Exod 39.md

 ###### 1
-Of the blue, purple, and scarlet _thread_ they made garments[^a] of ministry, for ministering in the [^b]holy _place,_ and made the holy garments for Aaron, as the Lord had commanded Moses. ## Making the Ephod
+Of the blue, purple, and scarlet _thread_ they made garments of ministry, for ministering in the holy _place,_ and made the holy garments for Aaron, as the Lord had commanded Moses. ## Making the Ephod

 ###### 2
 He made the ephod of gold, blue, purple, and scarlet _thread,_ and of fine woven linen.